European Web Survey on Drugs: patterns of use

-The EMCDDA undertook a pilot project to build on the earlier survey experience and develop a system and the capacity within EMCDDA for collecting such data.
-This would not only be of value to the EMCDDA but would also be a valuable resource for national focal points allowing them to obtain valuable information for policy development at the national level quickly and at low cost.
+In 2016, the EMCDDA started a pilot project — the European Web Survey on Drugs — to develop a system, and the capacity within EMCDDA, for collecting such data.
+This would not only be of value to the EMCDDA, but also to the Reitox focal points and other national partners, allowing them to obtain valuable information for policy development at national level both quickly and at a low cost.